robinmahz/loadbalancer-and-monitor/readme.md

-Go Load Balancer: Comparative Analysis of Load Balancing AlgorithmsThis project implements and compares three load balancing algorithms—Weighted Round-Robin (WRR), Round-Robin (RR), and Least Connections—using Go.
+# Go Load Balancer: Comparative Analysis of Load Balancing Algorithms

+This project implements and compares three load balancing algorithms—Weighted Round-Robin (WRR), Round-Robin (RR), and Least Connections—using Go.
 The load balancer distributes HTTP requests across three backend servers with varying capacities (small, medium, large).
 Prometheus and Grafana are used for monitoring and performance analysis.
 All services are containerized with Docker and orchestrated using Docker Compose.
-A detailed report analyzes the performance of the implemented algorithms.Project Structure
+A detailed report analyzes the performance of the implemented algorithms.

+## Project Structure

 go-load-balancer/
 ├── FinalProjectReportToPrint.pdf # Report comparing load balancing algorithms